S32-PAMS/PAMS-Docs/src/site/notes/Guides/For Running Server.md

 #### Install the flink-kubernetes operator

-1. deploy the certificate manager (for the operator's webhook)
+1. Deploy the certificate manager (for the operator's webhook)
-2. add the helm repository for the operator
+2. Add the helm repository for the operator
-3. install the operator using the provided helm chart
+3. Install the operator using the provided helm chart

 ```bash
 > kubectl create -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.2/cert-manager.yaml